 Quy Nhon is the capital city of the coastal province of Binh Dinh in central Vietnam.
-The city is home to an estimated 284,000 people, and an increasing number of people are moving to the city.
+The city is home to an estimated 289,000 people and an increasing number of people are moving to the city.

 Traditionally the area has lived off agriculture, fishing and aquafarming, however in the recent past services, especially those linked to tourism, and manufacturing, especially of furniture, have played an increasing role.

 Many people, particularly those living off agriculture and fishing or those in precarious jobs in urban areas, continue to struggle to meet their basic needs.
-The remote mountain areas of the province are populated by ethnic minorities, whose children often face difficult living conditions; the infant mortality rate is higher than amongst other groups and their health is worse.
-Various government schemes have been implemented which aim to improve their standard of living and to protect and develop the ethnic minority culture.
+The remote mountainous areas of the Binh Dinh province, where Quy Nhon is located, are populated by ethnic minority families, whose children often face difficult living conditions.